MikeKovarik/exifr/README.md

 ## XMP

-Exifr does not come with an XML parser out of the box, because those are heavy, complicated.
-And there's plenty of them on npm already.
-So to keep exifr simple and light-weight, it only extract the XMP string and you have to parse it yourself.
+Exifr does not come with an XML parser out of the box to keep the library simple and light-weight.
+There's plenty of XML parsers on npm.
+Exifr only extracts the XMP string and you can parse it.

 You can also inject XML parser into exifr and have it process the XMP string.